To configure settings, click your profile icon in the upper right corner and select Settings.

 Check your microphone by speaking into the microphone.
 As you speak into the microphone, a green bar shows on the volume meter if the microphone is picking up sound.

 To specify your speaker preference, select an option from the Speakers list.
-You may choose to always start with your microphone muted.

 Check your speakers by clicking Test my speakers and listening for a ringing sound.